manorrock/azure-examples/acr/payara/README.md

-# Create a custom Payara Docker image and push it to Azure Container Registry
+# Push a Payara Docker image to Azure Container Registry

 ## Prerequisites